Rich107/opencode.nvim/README.md

 ## 🕵️‍♂️ Context

-When your prompt contains placeholders, the plugin will replace it with context before sending:
+When your prompt contains placeholders, the plugin will replace them with context before sending:

 | Placeholder | Context |
 | - | - |